WhitetailAni/Spartan/README.md

 Work is ongoing to

 How to use:
-1. Clone the repository and open it in Xcode (14.0+ required).
+1. Clone the repository and open it in Xcode (15.0+ required).
-2. Unless you are using Xcode 15 (Apple enabled posix_spawn in Xcode 15
-by default and so this step is no longer required), enter the Xcode.app folder and find the AppleTVOS SDK.
-Locate /usr/include/spawn.h, give it write permissions, and remove the listings that mark it as unavailable on tvOS.
+2. Get the patched tvOS 17.0 sdk from
 3. Build and run to your Apple TV.

 Good luck have fun.
 Hopefully this isn't the only tvOS file browser ever.